zhaoan12/test1/deliverables/D1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+**Simulence is a web-app designed for game developers to obtain feedback on their games that they upload to it, from a user base of playtesters.
+The idea is that the web app will provide a platform so that indie game developers can use it as a form of QA testing through surveys, reviews, and possibly streamed gameplay.

+Indie game developers will be able to upload games and create surveys to collect responses and feedback from playtesters.
+They will be able to assign playtesters to review and play their game.
+Playtesters will be able to download and play games uploaded, and leave reviews.
+They should be able to select and apply to review games of their choosing.**

 #### Q2: Who are your target users?

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+**Our target users are indie game developers, who may not have the means to easily access or employ a team of QA testers.
+The web-app will facilitate a means to “crowdsource” playtesters.
+These developers would be able to interact with and receive feedback from these playtesters before possibly releasing their game.

+Playtesters can range from people who want to try out new games, or even other indie developers who wish to help others on the website.
+We rely on the feedback provided by these playtesters, and so the site should be simple and convenient to use for them.**

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?